petersohn/HotkeyManager/README.md

 used in two ways.
 In managed mode, everything is done automatically with centralized configuration.
 In customized mode, everything can be customized.

+**Note to modders:** If you decide to use Hotkey Manager in your mod, feel free to send me a PR to include you in the list of users.

 ## Managed Mode

 This is the simplest way to use this mod.
 Just call the